-Q: Do I need a lawyer even if I am innocent?
+Q: Do I need a lawyer if I am innocent?

-A: Every criminal defendant needs an skilled defense attorney in San Diego.
-Innocent people do end up in jail, and the best way to prevent such a miscarriage of justice is to hire a criminal defense lawyer.
+A: Every criminal defendant needs a skilled defense attorney in San Diego.
+Innocent people do end up in jail.
+The best way to prevent such a miscarriage of justice is to hire a criminal defense lawyer.
 Your lawyer will work throughout the criminal justice process to ensure that your rights are protected and that the truth prevails.

 Q: If I intend to plead guilty, why do I need a defense lawyer?